rust-lang/book/nostarch/chapter08.md

 }
 ```

-Using indexing syntax and using the `get` method to access an item in a vector
+Listing 8-4: Using indexing syntax and using the `get` method to access an item
+in a vector

 Note a few details here.
 We use the index value of `2` to get the third element
 [1] because vectors are indexed by number, starting at zero.
 Using `&` and `[]`